-In alliance with the Ministry of Education, Ormat Ormat continues its local reforestation initiatives in Honduras.
-In 2023, over 12,000 trees were planted, continues to support the first public bilingual school in Honduras, as bilingual education is a critical some of them by children and volunteers from local component in accessing local higher-paying jobs or schools.
-In addition to reforestation, the trees help attract studying abroad.
-We currently assist with various bees and encourage the local growth of other flora.
-We needs for the school, such as renovating classrooms aim to increase reforestation activities in the areas and providing technological resources like computers surrounding Ormat geothermal plants in 2024. and audiovisual equipment.
-We also support teachers According to the UN and UNICEF, 81% of rural households in Honduras lack access to a safely managed water supply, and 29% lack safe sanitation.
-In 2023, we donated the reconstruction of a water line, the Los Tablones waterline, which will help supply water to more than 400 houses, in addition to the reserve 150,000-gallon water tank built by Ormat in previous years.
-In addition, Ormat provides construction materials for the local restroom construction project, which aims to cover the community's sanitary restroom facilities.
-While Ormat buys and distributes the materials, the community provides the workforce for the projects.
-To support community development activities, Ormat in obtaining university certification in English as a second language, helping to finance their studies so they achieve the necessary degrees.
+In alliance with the Ministry of Education, Ormat continues to support the first public bilingual school in Honduras, as bilingual education is a critical component in accessing local higher-paying jobs or studying abroad.
+We currently assist with various needs for the school, such as renovating classrooms and providing technological resources like computers and audiovisual equipment.
+We also support teachers in obtaining university certification in English as a second language, helping to finance their studies so they achieve the necessary degrees.

 In Honduras, many children are forced to leave school at a young age to help support their families, and often work at local coffee plantations.
 To support students in staying at school and continuing their education, Ormat partners with local nonprofit organizations to provide scholarships, meals, school uniforms, supplies, and more.
 Ormat also contributes computers and sponsors the building of playgrounds at schools.
 As a result of these efforts, enrollment in local schools has grown significantly in recent years.

-employees volunteers throughout the year.
-In 2023, In 2023, we awarded 52 scholarships at the middle over 50 employees volunteered a total of 864 hours. school, high school, and university levels and donated Activities included assisting with the medical brigades, helping with the scholarship program, and running playground games for the communities in San Andrés, Palania, and El Cedro. events in the community.
+In 2023, we awarded 52 scholarships at the middle school, high school, and university levels and donated playground games for the communities in San Andrés, Palania, and El Cedro.